Irrational Exuberance: Understanding Market Psychology and Economic Bubbles

 create a feedback loop where individuals follow the trends set by

 the larger market, often leading to bubbles and crashes.
+Historical

-expectations and reactions in subsequent market conditions.
+reactions in subsequent market conditions.
+Irrational Exuberance:

-collective investor behavior rather than fundamental economic
+investor behavior rather than fundamental economic indicators.

 Overall, Shiller's approach helps explain how psychological factors